What do they do?

 Projected Growth Rate

-Employment of Telecommunications Equipment Installers and Repairers, Except Line Installers is projected to show little or no change from 2022 to 2032.
+Employment of Telecommunications Equipment Installers and Repairers, Except Line Installers is projected to grow 6 percent from 2022 to 2032, about as fast as average compared to all occupations.

 No Data Available